SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 # Disregard for QA

 [I mentioned it already](#the-math-doesnt-add-up), but the math just doesn't work out.

+I mentioned it above, but the sorts of things testers are checking in this situation are the functional requirements, and figuring out what these are and how to check them should really be the easiest part of the process.
+But everyone involved has convinced themselves that doing this somehow requires a special mindset or skill set.

+Additionally in this situation, the testers are often expected to be writing the automated checks (as if that'll somehow make this sustainable) at the end-to-end, browser, or API level, which are the most complex, difficult, and expensive levels to check things at.
+But they've been given the task because we think of it as somehow being easier than normal software development.

+They've simultaneously been given an easy task and told it was hard, and a task that is incredibly difficult and told it was easy.

 Testers are often too afraid to speak out for fear of seeming weak, incompetent, or disloyal to the company, so they just tough it out.
 And if they _do_ speak out, they may be brushed off, and be told that they "just need to do what it takes", or that they should manage their time better.